FAQs

 If the school closes how will parents get places at other schools?

-The process for applying for places at other schools will be shared with parents if there is a decision to close the school.
-As part of this process the council would collaborate with local schools to make the process of securing a place for September 2025 as smooth as possible.
-The transfer of Year 6 pupils to secondary schools will not be affected by a decision either way.
+Parents can apply for a new school online.
+Information and guidance is available in the primary school admissions guide.
+As part of this process the council will collaborate with local schools to make the process of securing a place for September 2025 as smooth as possible.
+The transfer of Year 6 pupils to secondary schools is not affected by the decision to close the school.
+If you have further questions about applying to a new school, you can contact the School Admissions team on 0207 527 5515 or at in-year@islington.gov.uk.

 If the school closes will parents be able to get places at schools outside Islington?